top of page

 Vince changes his name to Alice and goes it alone to his solo career

 This brought to a close the Alice Cooper Band era, as Vince (remember, he is still Vince at this juncture) left the band in 1974 to establish himself as a solo artist.
-As if to emphasize his dominance over the band members, Vince legally changes his name to Alice Cooper which shockingly goes unopposed by his bandmates.
-Alice would likely defend his decision on the grounds that he was the one in demand by the press on tours, he was the one who visited radio stations on tour stops and made public appearances while the rest of the band rested at the hotel.
-As frontman in the elaborate theatrics on stage, Vince clearly established the perception that he “was” Alice Cooper.
+As if to emphasize his dominance over the band members, Vince legally changes his name to Alice Cooper and, shockingly, goes unopposed by his bandmates.
+Alice would likely defend his decision because he was the one in demand by the press on tours; he was the one who visited radio stations on tour stops and made public appearances while the rest of the band rested at the hotel.
+As frontman in the elaborate theatrics on stage, Vince established the perception that he “was” Alice Cooper.

 The two addictions that plagued Alice for years